-A bird atlas is a large-scale, standardized survey that mobilizes skilled volunteers and biologists to systematically survey vast areas, usually over a period of five years.
-Observing birds for an atlas differs from typical birding in a few ways:
+A Bird Atlas is a large-scale, standardized survey that mobilizes skilled volunteers and biologists to systematically survey vast areas, usually over a period of five years.
+Observing birds for an Atlas differs from typical birding in a few ways:

-- 1) Locate and Record all birds present in all habitats, this includes reporting species during the winter as well. - 2) Slow down, Observe and Document bird behaviors that are indicative of breeding status.
+1) Locate and Count all birds present in all habitats, this includes reporting species during the winter as well.

+2) Slow down, Observe and Document bird behaviors that are indicative of breeding status.

-Since the NC Bird Atlas will occur across the state, the state is broken up into smaller priority blocks to focus atlasing efforts.
+Since the NC Bird Atlas will occur across the state, it has been divided into smaller priority blocks to focus Atlasing efforts.
 Within each priority block, volunteers will try to survey each of the different habitat types and document as many species, and their breeding behaviors if applicable, as possible.
-Volunteers are likely to explore new areas where they would not have considered going birding and may find themselves regularly visiting a powerline right-of-way or a small patch of wetland just to find a Field Sparrow or Wood Duck, and in the process stumble upon a Brown Thrasher or Prothonotary Warbler.
-This is the excitement of atlasing- going to new places, finding unexpected birds, and observing bird behaviors they have not previously seen.
+Volunteers are likely to explore new areas where they would not have considered going birding before and may find themselves regularly visiting a powerline right-ofway or a small patch of wetland just to find a Wood Duck, and in the process stumble upon a Brown Thrasher or a Prothonotary Warbler building a nest.
+This is the excitement of Atlasing going to new places, finding unexpected birds, and observing bird behaviors they have not previously seen.